Dream House (2011 film): Plot

-Peter is forcibly removed from the dilapidated house by authorities and is taken in by Ann, who believes in his innocence and used to visit him at the facility.
-She encourages Peter to move on, but Peter eventually returns to the house to confront his memories, ultimately discovering that he did not kill his wife and children; it was a local man named Boyce (Elias Koteas), who broke into the house and shot Peter's family.
+Peter is forcibly removed from the dilapidated house by authorities and taken in by Ann, who believes in his innocence.
+Peter ultimately discovers that he did not kill his wife and children; it was a local man named Boyce, who broke in and shot Peter's family.
 Libby, while aiming at Boyce, accidentally shot Peter.

-Peter and Ann are suddenly attacked by Jack, who reveals that he had hired Boyce to kill Ann five years earlier, in retaliation for divorcing him and to obtain full custody of their daughter, Chloe.
+Peter and Ann are attacked by Jack, who reveals that he had hired Boyce to kill Ann five years earlier in retaliation for divorcing him and to obtain full custody of their daughter, Chloe.
 However, Boyce went to the wrong house and mistakenly killed Peter's family.
-Aided by Boyce, Jack decides to kill Ann himself and set the house on fire, framing Peter for her murder.
-He also shoots Boyce to eliminate him as a witness (and for attacking the wrong family).
-As Jack ignites a fire, Peter overpowers Jack and saves Ann with the help of his wife Libby who is revealed to be a spirit, as are their daughters, and not a mental projection.
-Boyce douses Jack in gasoline before being killed, this results in Jack burning to death when he tries to escape through the flames.
+Aided by Boyce, Jack decides to kill Ann himself and set the house on fire, framing Peter.
+He also shoots Boyce to eliminate him as a witness and as punishment for his mistake.
+Peter overpowers Jack and saves Ann with the help of Libby, who is revealed to be a spirit, as are their daughters, and not Peter's mental projection.
+Jack burns to death when he tries to escape.

-While Ann and Chloe reunite, Peter says goodbye to the spirits of his wife and children.

-Sometime later, we see that Peter has returned to New York and published a best-selling book called Dream House, in which he recounts his tragic experiences.
+Peter says goodbye to the spirits of his wife and children.
+Sometime later, Peter has returned to New York and published a best-selling book called Dream House, in which he recounts his tragic experiences.

 Cast

 Production

-Director Jim Sheridan reportedly clashed with Morgan Creek's James G. Robinson constantly on the set over the shape of the script and production of the film.
+Director Jim Sheridan reportedly clashed with Morgan Creek's James G. Robinson on the set over the shape of the script and production of the film.
 According to the Los Angeles Times, Sheridan tried to take his name off the film after being unhappy with it and his relationship with Morgan Creek Productions.

 Reportedly Sheridan, Daniel Craig and Rachel Weisz disliked the final cut of the film.
-The trailer, cut by Morgan Creek Productions, was criticised for revealing the film's main plot twist.
+The trailer was criticised for revealing the film's main plot twist.